201949/godot-google-play-billing-6/README.md

 # Godot Google Play Billing 6

-A Godot plugin for integrating Google Play Billing Library version 6 with Godot 3.5.2
+A Godot plugin for integrating Google Play Billing Library version 6 with Godot 3.5.2 (Can also be used for newer 3.X versions, but requires a little bit more work.
+See bellow for more info.)

 [![Android](https://img.shields.io/badge/Platform-Android-brightgreen.svg)](https://developer.android.com)
 [![Godot](https://img.shields.io/badge/Godot%20Engine-3.5.2-blue.svg)](https://github.com/godotengine/godot/)